medusajs/medusa/docs/content/advanced/backend/scheduled-jobs/create.md

 ### Redis

-Redis is required for cron jobs to work.
+Redis is required for scheduled jobs to work.
 Make sure you [install Redis](../../../tutorial/0-set-up-your-development-environment.mdx#redis) and [configure it with your Medusa server](../../../usage/configurations.md#redis).

 ## 1. Create a File

-Each cron job should reside in a TypeScript or JavaScript file under the `src/loaders` directory.
+Each scheduled job should reside in a TypeScript or JavaScript file under the `src/loaders` directory.

 Start by creating the `src/loaders` directory.
-Then, inside that directory, create the JavaScript or TypeScript file that you’ll add the cron job in.
+Then, inside that directory, create the JavaScript or TypeScript file that you’ll add the scheduled job in.
 You can use any name for the file.

 For the example in this tutorial, you can create the file `src/loaders/publish.ts`.

 ## 2. Create Cron Job

-To create a cron job, add the following code in the file you created, which is `src/loaders/publish.ts` in this example:
+To create a scheduled job, add the following code in the file you created, which is `src/loaders/publish.ts` in this example:

 ```ts title=src/loaders/publish.ts
 const publishJob = async (container, options) => {